sjmatta/linter-cflint/README.md

 apm install linter-cflint
 ```

-`linter-cflint` requires Java >= 1.6, JRE or JDK, on your system and either the `JAVA_HOME` environmental variable to be set or for the user to specify the location of the Java executable in the configuration options.
+`linter-cflint` requires the npm package npm-cflint, on your system.

 ## Configuration
 * Similar to `.eslintrc`, you can use a `.cflintrc` file in your project or in a subfolder to exclude rules from the linter.
 See [the wiki page](https://github.com/ditinc/linter-cflint/wiki/Excluding-rules) for details.
+* Refer to the [resource schema](https://github.com/cflint/CFLint/blob/master/src/main/resources/schemas/.cflintrc.schema.json) for more information

 ## Roadmap
-* Add additional rules to [CFLint](https://github.com/cflint/CFLint) (with an emphasis on indentation and formatting rules)
-* Remove the dependency on Java?
 * Better error handling / reporting.

 ## Contributing